syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-mail-merge.md

 ### MergeImageField event

 You can customize the merging image during Mail merge process by using the `MergeImageField` event.
 For further information, click [here](https://help.syncfusion.com/java-file-formats/word-library/mail-merge/mail-merge-events#mergeimagefield-event).

-### BeforeClearField event

-You can get the unmerged fields during Mail merge process by using the `BeforeClearField` event.
-For further information, click [here](https://help.syncfusion.com/java-file-formats/word-library/mail-merge/mail-merge-events#beforeclearfield-event).

 ### BeforeClearGroupField event